Chapter 11 Eddie Horton and the First Methodist Church

 So how on earth did the silent version get shown in Albuquerque in 1969?

-As far as most people knew, the silent version no longer existed (except that it did, but we’ll get to that).
+As far as most people knew, the silent version no longer existed.

 The story gets really confusing, and I have yet to unravel more than a little bit of it.
 Ready?